 And that used to be me.
 I was that kid walking away from the first two live-action TMNT movies in the 90s begging my parents for toys.
 As an adult, though, I felt mostly out of place watching Out of the Shadows.
 I now have a familiarity with but not a passion for the Turtles.
 Simply giving me the Technodrome, for example, doesn’t instantly bring down the nostalgia-blinders, especially if I think it looks far too similar to Zod’s Man of Steel doomsday machine.

 Beyond that, if you’re going to consistently take everything so seriously (which Out of the Shadows does after its’ admittedly funny opening scene) you’re cutting off the release valve which helped me get through the first movie.
-To get by I’ll do little things to stay engaged, such as keeping count of Megan Fox’s limited facial expressions (she uses 4, maybe 5 tops in this movie) or picturing Laura Linney in a gorgeous vacation home she purchased with her Out of the Shadows paycheck.
-However, I’ll also start looking around the theater and noticing the transfixed faces of little kids all around me, and I’ll realize this movie wasn’t made for me.
-Not really.
-So why waste any more time worrying about it?
+To get by I’ll do little things to stay engaged, such as keeping count of Megan Fox’s limited facial expressions (she uses 4, maybe 5 tops in this movie) or picturing the probably stunning new bathroom Laura Linney added to her house with her Out of the Shadows paycheck.

 THE BOTTOM LINE